Etta Murfitt

-Etta Jane Bertschinger MBE (née Murfitt) is a British dancer, choreographer and the associate director of the New Adventures educational strand.
+Etta Jane Bertschinger MBE (née Murfitt; born 29 July 1966) is a British dancer, choreographer and the associate director of the New Adventures educational strand.
 She has worked for Matthew Bourne for over 20 years in a variety of different roles.
 She teaches throughout the UK and abroad for dance companies and dance institutions, as well as being a freelance faculty member of the London Contemporary Dance School and Young Place.

 Career

 Murfitt trained at the London Contemporary Dance School.
 Murfitt is a founding member of Images Dance Company, and has also danced with the Scottish Dance Theatre, Arc Dance Company and Aletta Collins Dance Company.
 She teaches widely, teaching as the Rehearsal Director for Shobana Jeyasingh Dance Company.
 Etta Murfitt is a freelance faculty member of London Contemporary Dance School and the Young Place, both in London.
 Apart from her extensive work with Matthew Bourne, Murfitt has also appeared on TV in shows such as Mrs Hartley & The Growth Centre and Aletta Collins' Storm (both produced by BBC TV) and choreographed Le Nozze di Figaro (Holland Park Opera), The Way of the World (Wilton's Music Hall) and A Midsummer Night's Dream (Albery Theatre, London).

 Murfitt has danced with Matthew Bourne's companies AMP and New Adventures for over 20 years.
 She has created many roles in Bourne's work, including Clara In "Nutcracker", Rita in "The Car Man" and Peg Boggs in "Edward Scissorhands".
 She currently also serves as Artistic Associate and Associate Director for all the companies' productions.
 She has worked with New Adventures since its foundation.

 Murfitt was appointed Member of the Order of the British Empire (MBE) in the 2022 Birthday Honours for services to dance.